HITECHCRIME/HC_SG131/README.md

 - like a righta fam
 right up to the foreign lands
 lick'em from behind the glass

-we will close the deals
-as we made them for ya
+we will close the deals as we made them for ya tending the the herd will tire that's obvious heard that you vowed never to erase them your own lads but did it anyway yeah

 to my guise